urilivshits/pageinference/README.md

 2. **Add Your API Key**:
    - Click the extension icon in your toolbar
+   - If you don't have an API key set up, you'll see a helpful guidance message
-   - Click on Iuliia's profile icon in the top right
+   - Click the profile icon in the top right to open settings
    - Paste your OpenAI API key and hit Save
    - Your key is stored locally and only used for OpenAI API calls (no other servers involved)
+   - **Pro tip**: The extension will automatically guide you to set up your API key if you try to use it without one

 3. **Start Chatting**:
    - Navigate to any website